N1709/N1709-Update/README.md

 ## About

-This is the official website for N1709 ROM updates and documentation.
-Visit [n1709.github.io](https://n1709.github.io) for the latest information.
+This is the official website for Updates and documentation.

 ## Structure